Kleinmond Beach, Hermanus

 Did you know?

 Conditions at this Western Cape beach can be windy during the summer months.
 Lifeguards are on duty during Blue Flag season as a precaution if things get rough.
 If the water does prove a bit too tempestuous for a swim, the wide, sandy beach is wonderful for a brisk walk, while the rocks make great perches for watching the world go by.
-An added bonus is that the pristine Kleinmond Beach is situated near the Kleinmond Lagoon, a great place for paddling and non-motorised watersports.
+An added bonus is that the beach is adjacent to Kleinmond Lagoon, a great place for paddling and non-motorised watersports.

 Kleinmond owes some of the recent hike in its international profile to the Arabella Western Cape Hotel and Spa – an award-winning, super-luxury resort located on an 18-hole championship golf course.
 It further enjoys the honour of being located in the Kogelberg Biosphere Reserve, the first such reserve to be declared in southern Africa as part of UNESCO's worldwide network.
 Kogelberg contains thousands of indigenous species of fynbos plants.
 Each December a Fynbos Festival showcases Kleinmond’s natural abundance.